Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

-\begin{proof} Let us consider a maximal evolution tree such that all paths from~$a_1M_L$ to the elements of~$[r]$ contain the configuration~$\liftnat r$.
-From this configuration, the instructions necessary to reach~$r$ from $\liftnat r$ are determined.
-In the $g$-representation, these instructions shift stones to the left on the same row and fill the lowest row from the sink.
+\begin{proof} From Proposition \ref{prop:natural class}, we can consider a maximal evolution tree such that all paths from~$a_1\zcfg{2_L}$ to the elements of~$[r]$ contain the configuration~$\liftnat r$.
+As we have seen, the instructions to go from $\liftnat r$ to $r$ define a unique path.
+In the $g$-representation, these instructions shift stones to the right on the same level and can dissipate stones from the lowest level when they reach the sink.
 Keeping the stones on the same level forbids the use of~\instr{t}.
 Therefore, all \instr{p} instructions are stabilizing and only \instr{q} contribute to the topplings.
-The probability of $r$ is therefore
+Therefore, one can find $\evol\in\evolution$ such that the probability of $r$ is given by Equation \eqref{eq:factorization} where $\pi_r$ is the number of sites~$x$ where $z(x)=2$ and $\theta_r$ is the number of topplings at a constant level necessary to perform the path $\liftnat r\to r$.
+The dependency upon the evolution operator can be made implicit, as we only look upon $\evol\in\evolution$ satisfying the above desirable factorization property. \end{proof}